26 of the Best Museums In Budapest

 Budapest's Ferenc Liszt Memorial Museum features some of the master's old furnishings and other belongings.
 Photo: Tas Tóbiás

 #15 - Ferenc Liszt Memorial Museum (location; 10 a.m. to 6 p.m.
 Monday to Friday, 9-5 on Saturday, closed on Sunday; HUF 3,000 admission): A small exhibition inside the apartment where Hungary's famous composer, Franz Liszt, spent his last years.
-While the modest furnishings speak of an unpretentious life, the array of memorabilia and unique musical instruments – many of which were sent to him as gifts – betray Liszt's worldwide fame.
+While the modest furnishings speak of an unpretentious life, the array of memorabilia and unique musical instruments – many sent to him as gifts – betray Liszt's worldwide fame.
 It's worth getting an audio guide, which provides more information than the handout.

-The Mai Manó House is regularly home to high-end photography exhibitions, such that of Ruth Orkin above.
+The Mai Manó House is home to high-end photography exhibitions, such that of Ruth Orkin above.
 Photo: Tas Tóbiás

-The Mai Manó House is regularly home to high-end photography exhibitions, such that of Ruth Orkin above.
+The Mai Manó House is home to high-end photography exhibitions, such that of Ruth Orkin above.
 Photo: Tas Tóbiás

 #17 - Hungarian House of Photography (Mai Manó House) (location; 12 p.m. to 7 p.m., closed on Monday; HUF 2,000 admission): This quirky building off Andrássy Avenue used to be the studio of Manó Mai, a royal court photographer in Austria-Hungary.
 Today, temporary-only exhibitions present high-end photography across different styles and periods.
 Don't miss Mai’s studio on the top level and note the bookstore on the mezzanine and the snug café on the ground floor.
 For more photography, walk a few blocks over to the Robert Capa Center (see above).